roxiness/routify-starter/README.md

 SSR and pre-rendering are included in the default build process.

-`mpm run deploy:(now|netlify)` will deploy the app with SSR and prerendering included.
+`npm run deploy:(now|netlify)` will deploy the app with SSR and prerendering included.

 To render async data, call the `$ready()` helper whenever your data is ready.